-In addition to fixed holidays, non-sworn employees working in non-shift assignments receive three (3) floating holidays annually in the first full pay period after January 1st.
+In addition to fixed holidays, non-sworn employees working in non-shift assignments receive three (3) floating holidays annually in the pay period that includes January 1st of each calendar year.

 Employees hired/promoted during the calendar year will receive a prorated amount of floating holiday hours based on their regular work schedule and the remaining number of months in the year (e.g. an employee that works a 4/10 shift would receive 2.5 hours of floating holiday leave per month for remaining number of full months in the year).